-How to: This exercise is all the kettlebell rage!
+1. Two-Handed Kettlebell Swing Targets: Shoulders, back, hips, glutes, legs Level: Beginner How to: This exercise is all the kettlebell rage!
 Stand up straight, with feet a bit wider than hip-distance apart.
-Grab hold of the kettlebell with both hands, keeping the palms face down and arms in front of the body.
+Grab hold of the handle with both hands, keeping the palms face down and arms in front of the body.
 Maintain a slight bend to the knee and drive the hips back, lowering the body — but not too low, this isn't a squat!
 Then, in a fluid motion, explosively drive the hips forward while swinging the kettlebell, keeping the glutes and core engaged.
 Remember: The motion should come from the hips (not the arms!) as the body returns to standing.
 Lower the weight back down between the legs while lowering again, and keep this swinging motion going for 12-15 reps (or more — depending on those kettlebell capabilities!).

 How to: This movement is the same as the two-handed swing, except using only one hand at a time!
 Swing the kettlebell up with one arm, but still swing the other arm to help drive momentum.
 Alternate hands when the kettlebell is behind the legs; aim for 10-12 reps with each arm.

 (Also Check Out: How to Make a Strength Training Plan (and Keep It!))

 3. Two-Arm Kettlebell Row Targets: Back, arms, shoulders

 How to: Grab two kettlebells for this one.
 (Double the pleasure, double the fun, right?)
 Place them in front of the feet and bend the knees slightly.
 Next, bend over to grab both kettlebells and pull them towards the stomach, keeping the elbows close to the body and the back straight.
 Lower the weights, repeat for 12-15 reps max, feel like a champ.